Can you find the logic behind the sequence? You have 3 minutes. Get, set, go.

 Does it look like a camel, a kite, a group of children or anything else?
 If you cannot spot any clouds today, you must have spotted a cloud before which looked exactly like some object or a thing.

 These are examples of a clustering illusion.
+The funny trick played by the Impractical Jokers works as an experiment in itself.

 I am writing a set of posts to help you identify how your brain plays games with you.
 The fourth article on this topic is Clustering Illusion.
 You can read about all the biases of the mind by clicking here.